EXPECTATIONS OF STUDENTS

 - The diversity requirement.

-- Students must receive a C or better in all three courses and a 2.5 GPA or better to be admitted into the program.
+- Students must earn an overall GPA of 2.0 or better, a C or better and a 2.5 GPA or better in the Pre-Admission courses to be admitted into the program.

 - At the time of application to the program, students will successfully complete no less than 30 semester hours (about two semesters) of liberal education coursework prior to application.
 It is recommended that students complete the supporting foundation courses as part of their liberal education credits.
 Refer to the curriculum guide here.